suerion/AutomatedWorkcarts/README.md

 ## Permission

 - `automatedworkcarts.toggle` -- Allows usage of the `aw.toggle` command.
+- `automatedworkcarts.viewmarkers` -- Allows usage of the `aw.showmarkers` command.
 - `automatedworkcarts.managetriggers` -- Allows adding and removing triggers.

 ## Commands

 - `aw.toggle` -- Toggles automation for the workcart you are standing on or looking at.
+- `aw.showmarkers <seconds>` -- Temporarily creates map markers for all currently automated workcarts (using delivery drone icons).
+  - The duration defaults to 60 seconds unless otherwise specified.
+  - Only the players that runs this command can see the markers.
 - `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where the player is aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.
   - Speed options: `Hi` | `Med` | `Lo` | `Zero`.
   - Direction options: `Fwd` | `Rev` | `Invert`.